-Of course Christmas is not the only time to behave this way, but as it seems to be especially highlighted at this time of year, it can be seen as an opportunity to change old habits.
+Of course feeling lonely at Christmas is not the only time we feel these feelings and behave this way, but as it seems to be especially highlighted at this time of year, it can be seen as an opportunity to change old habits.
 Every moment is a new opportunity to be different and choose to behave differently.

 - Keep an eye on your exposure to sunlight.
 You could try walking to the shop or school during the day rather than taking the car.
 There is lots of advice online about how to deal with Seasonal Affective Disorder (SAD).